cmoesgaard/curl/docs/URL-SYNTAX.md

 ## Port number

 If there's a colon after the hostname, that should be followed by the port number to use.
-1 - 65535. curl also supports a blank port number field - but only if the URL starts with a scheme.
+1 - 65535. carl also supports a blank port number field - but only if the URL starts with a scheme.

-If the port number is not specified in the URL, curl will used a default port based on the provide scheme:
+If the port number is not specified in the URL, carl will used a default port based on the provide scheme:

 DICT 2628, FTP 21, FTPS 990, GOPHER 70, GOPHERS 70, HTTP 80, HTTPS 443,